Kandy-IO/kandy-callMe-js-sdk/docs/kandy-doc.md

 Requests permission to access media devices on the end-user's machine.

 This API will trigger the browser to ask the end-user for permission to access their camera and/or microphone.
 These permissions are needed for the SDK to read information about the devices (the label, for example) and for using the devices for a call.

 If the browser does not yet have permission, it will prompt the end-user with a small pop-up window, giving the user a chance to allow/deny the permissions.
 The behaviour of this pop-up window differs slightly based on the browser; it may automatically save the user's decision (such as in Chrome and Safari) or it may require the user to choose whether their decision should be saved (such as in Firefox).

 This API is not required for proper usage of media and/or calls, but helps to prepare a user before a call is made or received.
 It allows an application to prompt the user for device permissions when it is convenient for them, rather than during call setup.
 If the user saves their decision, they will not be prompted again when the SDK accesses those devices for a call.

-For device information, the [media.getDevices][64] API will retrieve the list of media devices available for the SDK to use.
+For device information, the [media.getDevices][71] API will retrieve the list of media devices available for the SDK to use.
 If this list is empty, or is missing information, it is likely that the browser does not have permission to access the device's information.
-We recommend using the [media.initializeDevices][67] API in this scenario if you would like to allow the end-user to select which device(s) they would like to use when they make a call, rather than using the system default.
+We recommend using the [media.initializeDevices][74] API in this scenario if you would like to allow the end-user to select which device(s) they would like to use when they make a call, rather than using the system default.

-The SDK will emit a [devices:change][65] event when the operation is successful or a [devices:error][68] event if an error is encountered.
+The SDK will emit a [devices:change][72] event when the operation is successful or a [devices:error][75] event if an error is encountered.

-**Parameters**
+#### Parameters

--   `constraints` **[Object][7]?**
+*   `constraints` **[Object][7]?**

-    -   `constraints.audio` **[boolean][11]** Whether to ask for audio device permissions. (optional, default `true`)
+    *   `constraints.audio` **[boolean][11]** Whether to ask for audio device permissions. (optional, default `true`)
-    -   `constraints.video` **[boolean][11]** Whether to ask for video device permissions. (optional, default `true`)
+    *   `constraints.video` **[boolean][11]** Whether to ask for video device permissions. (optional, default `true`)

-**Examples**
+#### Examples

 ```javascript
 // The SDK will ask for both audio and video permissions by default.